gre/developer-portal/_docs/coin/light-sync.md

 We also would like the `Operation` and `Account` to be displayed in CLI with their specifics, so you must provide formatters to display them.

-{% include alert.html style="note" text="(Notes HA - TODO REVIEW WORDING) In this code sample, all references to operations are not needed at light sync step, still necessary today but will soon be removed from this section" %}
+{% include alert.html style="note" text="In this code sample, all references to operations are not needed at light sync step.
+They are currently necessary but will soon be removed from this section" %}

 `src/families/mycoin/account.ts`: